BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 version control and process automation.
 Many of our colleagues have made the idea of computational reproducibility central in both the classroom and the lab.
-Some ask anyone working with them to follow a set of computational practices including version control.[^6]
+Some ask anyone working with them to follow a set of computational practices including version control.

-However, the computational practices described in this study (see § [Key tools and practices](#key-tools)) go beyond the standard work habits of our colleagues.
+However, the computational practices described in this study (see Key tools and practices) go beyond the standard work habits of our colleagues.
 Our computational practices provide the following benefits:

 1.  it reduces the number of errors introduced by new code and changes